Stirling-Tools/Stirling-PDF/README.md

 ![stirling-home](images/stirling-home.png)

 ## Features
+- Full intractable GUI for merging/splitting/rotating/moving PDFs and their pages.
 - Split PDFs into multiple files at specified page numbers or extract all pages as individual files.
 - Merge multiple PDFs together into a single resultant file
 - Convert PDFs to and from images